| Monday, November 18

 her a cab, while a really together, large woman with a shopping

+cart stayed with her.
 Before the cab arrived, a cruiser and an ambulance arrived.
 Between

 the smart large woman, a couple of cops, an ambulance driver or